+Starting your own business means that there are a lot of costs involved.
 Employee costs, the cost of funding (capital), the cost of marketing, and the cost of monthly expenses.
-But why do we never talk about the biggest and perhaps most crucial cost – the emotional cost of starting your own business?
+But why do we never discuss the biggest and perhaps most crucial cost – the emotional cost of starting your own business?

-The problem is that we don’t talk about the fact that we run out of emotional capital.
-It is a taboo topic in a world where every second Instagram or LinkedIn post shows an entrepreneur who is successful (or so it seems).
-It is easier to hide this ’empty emotional bank account’ from the world.
+The problem is that we don’t discuss how we run out of emotional capital.
+It is a taboo topic in a world where every second Instagram or LinkedIn post shows a successful entrepreneur (or so it seems).
+It is easier to hide this “empty emotional bank account” from the world.
 Failure is arguably our biggest fear.
-In a world where success (real or not) is thrown in our faces on social media and television, why would we want to share our failure?
+In a world where success (real or not) is thrown in our faces on social media and television, why would we want to share our failures?

 The areas in which we feel real pain can be summarised as follow: